 (Approved by the Provost and Executive Vice President by authority of Executive Order No. 4 and the Vice President for Finance and Facilities by authority of Administrative Order No. 9)

-In accordance with Chapter 19.27 RCW, "State Building Code," the University is required to comply with the state of Washington's International Fire Code (IFC) and Chapters 296-24, 296-62, 296-67, 296-155, and 296-800 WAC.
+In accordance with Chapter 19.27 RCW, State Building Code, the University of Washington is required to comply with the state of Washington's International Fire Code (IFC) and Chapters 296-24, 296-62, 296-67, 296-155, and 296-800 WAC.
 Local jurisdictions (counties and cities) are authorized to administer and enforce the IFC.
 Local jurisdictions may also amend the IFC provided their codes are no less stringent than state code.
 Seattle, Tacoma, and other local jurisdictions have adopted local amendments to the IFC through municipal and other codes.
 The specific ordinance reference changes every code cycle.

-In compliance with Chapter 49.17 RCW, "Washington Industrial Safety and Health Act (WISHA)," and Chapter 296-24 WAC, Part G-1, the University is required to maintain egress and develop employee emergency and fire prevention plans.
+In compliance with Chapter 49.17 RCW, Washington Industrial Safety and Health Act (WISHA), and Chapter 296-24 WAC, Part G-1, the University is required to maintain egress and develop employee emergency and fire prevention plans.

 State-licensed facilities, such as hospitals, health clinics, and daycare centers, are also regulated for fire safety by state agencies, such as the Department of Health, the Department of Social and Health Services, the State Fire Marshal's Office within the Washington State Patrol, and other licensing bodies.

-The UW Bothell campus has special considerations related to its co-location with Cascadia Community College and relationships with local jurisdictions and agencies that affect how this policy is implemented.
+The UW Bothell campus has special considerations related to its co-location with Cascadia College and relationships with local jurisdictions and agencies that affect how this policy is implemented.
 Consult UW Bothell operating procedures and programs for implementation details.